 b.
 High-Frequency Backup.
 As part of its High-Frequency Backup Service, OwnBackup shall perform backups of the number of Salesforce objects specified in the applicable Order, at the intervals specified in such Order, subject to this SLA.

 c.
 Large Data Volumes.
-Where a Customer Data set to be backed up exceeds one billion records, the above backup frequency commitments will not apply, and OwnBackup will work with Customer to provide backups as frequently as reasonably possible, including by endeavoring to optimize backup run times.
+Where a Customer Data set to be backed up exceeds the number of records specified below, the above backup frequency commitments will not apply, and OwnBackup will work with Customer to provide backups as frequently as reasonably possible, including by endeavoring to optimize backup run times: (i) one billion records for data sets backed up from Salesforce, (ii) 50 million records for data sets backed up from ServiceNow, and (iii) 20 million records for data sets backed up from Microsoft Dynamics 365.

 a.
 Availability For each month in which OwnBackup fails to meet the availability commitment in Section 1, Customer will be eligible to receive a service credit in the form of an extension of its subscription for the applicable OwnBackup product, as specified below